 Where a complaint is brought by a group of learners, a spokesperson must be nominated for the purpose of a correspondent of the Formal Procedure.
 Consent must be given by all members of the group to the staff member investigating for this spokesperson to discuss their case.

 Each member of the group must demonstrate a direct relationship with the matter for complaint.

 - Anonymous Complaints

-It would be impossible to undertake an investigation of a complaint which has been made anonymously, as complaints require investigation to enable resolution.
+It would be impossible to undertake an investigation of a complaint that has been made anonymously, as complaints require investigation to enable resolution.
 Therefore, for practical reasons, no action will normally be taken in these circumstances.
 However, anonymous complaints will be investigated under exceptional circumstances where it is deemed appropriate and at the discretion of the Centre.

-- Third Party Complaints
+- Third-Party Complaints

 The consent of the learner must be first obtained prior to any investigations taking place.
 This must be in writing and signed by the learner even if the complaint was made by a carer or relative of the learner concerned.